wordofwarning/wordofwarning.org/current/2016-hazard/index.md

 Manchester's stripiest festival returns to unleash a sixth wave of bizarre behaviour on the city centre, blurring the boundaries between art and activism… random actions, strange antics and ludic activities.
 Aimed for you to encounter by chance, Hazard 2016 will be paperless on the day — see our [programme](/current/2016-hazard/programme) OR discover what is happening by clicking on a time… **[ongoing, 12noon-5pm](/current/2016-hazard/ongoing) | [12noon-1pm](/current/2016-hazard/12-1) | [1-2pm](/current/2016-hazard/1-2) | [2-3pm](/current/2016-hazard/2-3) | [3-4pm](/current/2016-hazard/3-4) | [4-5pm](/current/2016-hazard/4-5)**

+Previewed in the <a href="http://www.manchestereveningnews.co.uk/whats-on/arts-culture-news/human-mini-golf-manchester-hazard-11576027" target="_blank">Manchester Evening News</a>, Hazard 2016 is one of <a href="http://www.creativetourist.com/articles/festivals-and-events/manchester/event-radar-10-unmissable-things-to-do-in-manchester-this-july" target="_blank">Creative Tourist</a>'s 10 unmissable things to do in Manchester this July.

 #### Credits
 [Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council.
 Thanks to the Royal Exchange Theatre.
 Header image: Antje Hildebrandt, 2014